Navigation

 Effect on blood vessels

-Calcium-channel blockers restrict how much calcium can enter the muscle cells in your blood vessels.
-These then relax, causing the arteries to widen (this is called vasodilation).
+Calcium-channel blockers also slow the flow of calcium into muscle cells in your blood vessels.
+These cells then relax, causing the arteries to widen (vasodilation).
 This helps to lower your blood pressure.
-Calcium-channel blockers also prevent angina by widening the coronary arteries that supply your heart.
-This allows more oxygen to reach the heart muscle cells.

-Types of calcium-channel blockers
+Types of calcium-channel blocker

 There are two main groups of calcium-channel blocker.

 Your doctor will offer you the calcium-channel blocker that’s most suitable for you.
-This will depend on what health condition you have, as well as your general health and other medicines that you take.
+This depends on

 Worried about your heart health?